ssoojeong/ssoojeong.github.io/_pages/about.md

 ---

 ## ✨ Hello, I'm Sojeong Kim! 👋
-Welcome to my GitHub profile!
+Welcome to my portfolio site!

 I'm passionate about **Computer Vision**, with a strong focus on Image Synthesis and Style Transfer.